jlaunonen/mips-linux-uclibc/README.md

 Resulting (stage 3) toolchain will contain following versions of various packages (excluding gentoo revisions):

-- `gcc-6.4.0` (different/more recent version may probably be used freely)
+- `gcc-6.4.0` C-compiler (different/more recent version may probably be used freely)
 - `binutils-2.29.1` (different/more recent version may probably be used freely)
 - `uclibc-0.9.33.2` (must mostly match TARGET uclibc version)
 - `linux-headers-2.6.10` (must mostly match TARGET kernel version)